How we can help

-- a city centre event
+- it is a city centre event

-- a street party
+- it is a street party

 Visit the Street Party site for further information.

 Filming and photography

 Filming and photography at council and city events may be carried out by either council employees or an appointed contractor.

 Images from such events may be used within council publicity relating to the event itself, or for general purposes, such as within council documents.
 These may be in printed format or digital, including online and social media.